Fire Force (Rhodesia): Communication

 Radios were reasonably light and reliable.
 Most importantly they were easy to use.
-Headsets were not used normally just a telehand tied to a shoulder strap.
+Headsets were not usually used instead just a telehand tied to a shoulder strap would be used.
 An extremely efficient form of radio speech known as Voice Procedure was used.
 Troops were expected to have a high degree of self-initiative and reliance.
 For example, if a stick leader desired, two riflemen would be detached to perform a mini-sweep (or stop position) of their own (and perhaps even an individual go off on his own).
 The introduction of the second radio in 1979 merely confirmed this practice.

-Each heli-borne stick was giving the call-sign 'Stop' suffix by a number.
-Stop-1 was assigned to the first G-car, stop-2 to the second, stop-3 to the third.
-Para sticks call-signs were 'Banana' suffix by a number.
+Each Heli-borne stick was given the call-sign 'Stop' suffix by a number.
+Stop-1 was assigned to the first G-Car, stop-2 to the second, stop-3 to the third.
+Para sticks call-signs were the prefix "Banana" followed by a number.
 Banana-1 to Banana-5 were in the Dakota.
-Colour codes suffix by a number were selected for aircraft, e.g.: G-Car One might become Yellow-1.
+Codes followed a similar pattern for aircraft, in that a colour was used in place of the prefix "Banana", e.g.: G-Car One might become Yellow-1.
 The Fire Force commander's call-sign was usually a two-digit number ending in nine, e.g.: 39 (pronounced three-nine).

-To mark a target for air strike, a commanded would be sent to "Send Fireball".
+To mark a target for air strike, a command would be sent to "Send Fireball".

 The most important hand-signals were: Thumb up, meaning "friend", Thumb down to indicate "enemy" and Palm down on head to say "come to me".